asaf17/autism-survey/README.md

     - **Check OFF enforce password policy**
     - Click "User Mapping"
       - Select autismsurvey
-        - Go down to "Database role membership for {TABLE}" and select "db_owner"
+        - Go down to "Database role membership for autismsurvey" and select "db_owner"
       - Select master
-        - Go down to "Database role membership for {TABLE}" and select "db_owner"
+        - Go down to "Database role membership for master" and select "db_owner"
-    - Change "Default database" to "autismsurvey"
-    - Expand "Databases" -> expand "autismsurvey" -> expand "Security" -> right click "Users" -> click "New User"
-    - User Type: SQL user with login
-    - User name: username
-    - Login name: username
-    - Click "Membership"
-      - Select all roles
   - Right click "autismsurvey" database -> click "New Query"
     - Go to [Github Link](https://github.com/asaf17/autism-survey/blob/master/SQL/apiProcedure.sql) and copy the code under SQL -> apiProcedure.sql
       - Copy the code into the query field -> Click "Execute" at the top of SSMS